6 Best Cervical Spondylosis Exercises to Relieve Neck Pain (With Videos)

 • Repeat the exercise 10 times on one side and then switch to the other.
 You can gradually increase the repetitions as you get comfortable with the exercise.

 By bending on either side, we are giving moderate stretching on the right and left side muscles, which can be very helpful in relieving the neck pain caused by cervical spondylosis.
-It is important to note that you should not move your shoulders or tilt your head forward or backward while performing this exercise.

-#4 Chin tuck exercise for cervical spondylosis
+Exercise 4: Chin tuck exercise for cervical spondylosis

 This is also a very effective exercise for neck spondylosis pain.
 Along with pain, this also helps maintain the correct neck posture.
 Cervical spondylosis pain is often a result of the wrong posture we adopt when working at a desk.
-We must be aware of the correct way to sit at the desk and must follow it our daily lives to avoid pain due to the wrong posture.

 This wrong posture can result in a bad forward head posture.
 Chin tuck exercise is also very helpful in treating forward neck posture.